MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/issues-workarounds-visual-studio-setup.md

 - If you obtained the ISO file from a DVD, try to download the Visual Studio web installer or ISO file from [MSDN](https://msdn.microsoft.com//subscriptions/securedownloads) or [Microsoft Download Center](https://www.microsoft.com/download), and then try the installation again.

 - If you purchased the DVD from a retail store, you might also be able to download Visual Studio from the store's website.
-And then use the license key that was provided together with the DVD to activate Visual Studio.
+Then, use the license key that was provided together with the DVD to activate Visual Studio.
 Contact the retail store for more information about this process.

 ### Error during a repair